 You should exchange some money when you arrive in the Thai airport; rates are fine there and you’ll need the local currency.
 Large Thai bills may be difficult to cash (B500 & B1000), so be sure to get a lot of small bills (B20, B50, & B100).
 Many vendors won’t have change for large bills, sometimes not even for smaller bills.

 The Thai minimum daily wage of ฿300 (about $9/day) is less than the minimum hourly wage in San Francisco and San Jose.

-Monks are available for conversation or to answer any questions, whether personal, religious, or otherwise at Wat Suan Dok (MWF 5-7 PM), Wat Chedi Luang (everyday 9-6), Wat Doi Suthep (International Buddhist Centre, daily 9-11 AM, 12:30-2 PM), Wat Sri Suphan (Silver Temple), Wat Phakhao, and elsewhere.
+Monks are available for conversation or to answer any questions, whether personal, religious, or otherwise at Wat Suan Dok (MWF 5-7 PM), Wat Chedi Luang (everyday 9-6), Wat Doi Suthep (International Buddhist Centre, daily 9-11 AM, 12:30-2 PM), Wat Sri Suphan (Silver Temple), Wat Phakhao, Wat Umong, and other temples.
 It can also be a way for the monks to practice English and for others to learn Thai.
 Monks or other Buddhists will not try to convert or otherwise convince you to believe what they believe.

 You should do a monk chat at least once and write about your experience in your journal.
 FYI: monks are not allowed to touch women, though they can speak with anyone (feel free to ask them about it).
 Monks in Thailand also won’t directly hand anything to or directly take anything from a woman.